Albert Adrià, the chef who crafts exceptional experiences

 Between February and April of 2016, Café Royal showcased the country of the new “Nouvelle Cuisine,” home to the most creative modern fare: Spain.
 In his first project outside of his home country, Albert Adrià presented 50 Days by Albert Adrià, bringing the innovative and contemporary cuisine for which Spain is famous to the beautiful surroundings of Café Royal as the iconic property celebrates 150 years.

 As the haunt of many famed patrons from historic figures like Winston Churchill to eclectic, creative artists like David Bowie, Café Royal has long been a landmark in the British capital’s social scene for a century and a half.
 Café Royal remains an established favorite for locals, while its recent reincarnation as a luxury hotel is causing it to evolve into a global destination.
-50 Days by Albert Adria reinforces their vision of crafting exceptional experiences for all their guests.
+50 Days by Albert Adria reinforced their vision of crafting exceptional experiences for all their guests.

 Photo: Café Royal

 Café Royal and the collection it is a part of strive to create destinations where art, design and ideas are intrinsic to all who socialize, dine and stay.
 London is currently at the forefront, not only of gastronomy but also of culture, art, design and luxury.
-Thus, the intention of Café Royal is to embody this and to bring Albert Adrià’s inherently Spanish passion and vision to this already dynamic city.
+Thus, the intention of Café Royal was to embody this and to bring Albert Adrià’s inherently Spanish passion and vision to this already dynamic city.